 ruleId property

 If the condition described by the notification object is relevant to a particular analysis rule, the notification object SHOULD contain a property named ruleId whose value is a string containing the stable, unique identifier of the rule (§3.38.3).

-If there is more than one rule with the desired id, and if the containing run object (§3.12) contains a resources.rules property (§3.12.15, §3.37.3), then instead of containing the rule id, ruleId SHALL contain a string that equals one of the property names in resources.rules.
-To improve the readability of the log file, this property name SHOULD be formed by appending a suffix to the rule id.
-In this case, the "id" property (§3.38.3) of the specified rule object (§3.38) SHALL contains the actual rule id.
+ruleIndex property

+If ruleId (§3.43.3) is present, the notification object SHOULD contain a property named ruleIndex whose value is a non-negative integer that specifies the index of the relevant rule object (§3.38) in resources.rules or in an external resource file (see §3.10.6.4).
+If this property is absent, it SHALL default to -1.

+NOTE: If ruleIndex is absent, a SARIF consumer will not be able to locate metadata for the rule without traversing the resources.rules array searching for a rule whose id property (§3.38.3) matches ruleId.
+Even that will not work if multiple rules have the same id, which does happen for some tools.

-EXAMPLE: In this example, there is more than one rule with id CA1711.
-The SARIF producer sets ruleId to a value that specifies which of the rules with that id is meant.
-That value is formed by appending the suffix "-1" to the rule id.
-The rule id is specified by resources.rules["CA1711-1"].id.
+EXAMPLE: In this example, there is more than one rule with id CA1711. ruleIndex uniquely specifies the relevant rule, whether or not there are multiple rules with the same id.

 { # A run object (§3.12).